Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/vpc/README.md

 You should be able to explain:

-- Why public subnets have `map_public_ip_on_launch = true` and a default route to IGW.[web:44]
+- Why public subnets have `map_public_ip_on_launch = true` and a default route to IGW.
-- Why private subnets do not have direct internet routes and often use NAT gateways instead.[web:43]
+- Why private subnets do not have direct internet routes and often use NAT gateways instead.

 ---